agatsoh/microraiden/docs/applications/pyserver/index.rst

 Proxy-Server (python)
 =======================================

-- a Python server that runs on the Receivers machine
+- The Proxy-Server is a Python application that runs on the payment-receivers machine.
+It intercepts all calls to a HTTP Resource with a Request for Payment HTTP Response.
+The Proxy-Server application can be used for any kind of pay-per-use usecase, such as for example video-on-demand, pay per API use or pay per newspaper article.